What's in a Dream

 You spend an average of 70-120 minutes a day, daydreaming or fantasizing from a perspective that transcends normal perception.
 Between consciousness and the sleep state is an area that allows the imagination to wander.
 As your level of awareness decreases, you lose your sense of self.
 You may revisit the past, or explore the future, and in doing so, approach the border of the dreamscape.
 All the while, consciousness keeps pulling you back into the present.

 Lucid dreams occur when you ‘wake up’ while dreaming.
 Sometimes this sudden sense of knowing you are dreaming allows you to do fantastic things like fly over the houses you see.
 Many people actually wake themselves up within the dream to remain in this lucid state to explore how they can influence dreams.
 This ability to achieve the lucid dream state is an important initiation into mastering the power of thought and its ability to influence events.
 Actual studies of brain activity while dreaming proves that the dream is in fact, lucid.

 The nightmare often causes you to wake up in a state of panic with your heart racing.
 Not wanting to go back to sleep, the memory of the dream appears all too real.
 Sometimes a dream can reflect actual trauma or an unresolved crisis, although the nightmare is always a WAKE UP CALL to learn to let go.
 Whether you are attempting to overcome a real life crisis, or to transcend non-rational fear, dreaming is a ‘safe place’ that allows these difficult ideas to be explored.
 Perhaps you cannot recognize that ‘you are on the wrong path,’ and so, the nightmare may recur until the situation is resolved.
 Nature appears to empower the strength of all of its creatures.
 In keeping you authentic and open to growth, it asks only that you let go of what can no longer serve you.

 Recurring dreams are story lines or themes that repeat themselves over weeks, months and even years.
 Sometimes they leave you feeling puzzled because they seem irrational.
-Dreams ever seek to wake you to what you are not facing and the hero's journey of wellness through the dreamscape is explored in The Mythology of Sleep: The Waking Power of Dreams.
+Dreams seek to wake you to what you are not facing and the hero's journey of wellness through the dreamscape is explored in The Mythology of Sleep: The Waking Power of Dreams.
 Dreams have a way of forcing consciousness into perplexity, as an important aspect of transformation.
 At times, a recurring dream can be extremely frightening.
 Since dreams are suggesting what you fail to acknowledge in daily life, whatever you are avoiding or not facing will continue to be the subject matter of your dream, until it is resolved.
 Like nightmares, once the puzzle is solved and the aspect is integrated into consciousness, the dream will not recur.
 Even the most frightening dreams are meant to awaken you to your real nature.

 Dreams About Healing